 It was common for seamen during the Age of Discovery to carry turpentine with them to sea.
 Ferdinand Magellan took it with him on his voyage circumnavigating the globe.
 In the 1800s, slaves in America used turpentine as their secret remedy to prevent disease.
 In the Bible, turpentine is called terebinth, and was used for its healing constituents and medicinal properties, including the terpenes alpha and beta-pinene, terpinolene, camphene, dipentene, and carene.

 Terpenes are found in the essential oils of a plant, and are aromatic organic hydrocarbons responsible for the smells in food, plants, and perfume.
-You’ll often hear terpenes referred to in regard to cannabis, which is another alternative treatment for cancer, and can be used in conjunction with turpentine.
+You’ll often hear terpenes referred to in regard to cannabis, which is another complementary therapy for cancer, and can be used in conjunction with turpentine.

 Read More: [5 Ways Cannabis Kills Cancer Cells]

 Turpentine is an effective remedy against fungal infections like candida, bacterial infections, and parasitic infections, including internal parasites, such as tapeworms and external mites like lice and scabies.
 The mechanism behind why it works is its ability to weaken the cell walls of fungi, viruses, bacteria, and parasites.

 Natural turpentine is sold as pure gum turpentine, and has been used for its diuretic and antiseptic properties, and as an anti-helminth for intestinal parasites.
 Parasitic infections are implicated in cancer and other disease states.
 Pure gum spirits or pure gum turpentine is extracted from terebinthinate trees found in the United States.